Summer camp 2026

 Wednesday: We’ll begin our solar system models as we continue to explore outward into space.
 We’ll design each planet then attach them to our model.

 Thursday: We’ll add details to our solar system models, then with a short burst of air, we’ll make our way back to earth.
+We’ll conclude by making an edible earth.

-Minecraft and Unplugged Gaming
+Minecraft and Unplugged Gamin

 Undersea Adventures

-Each day will begin with some time to add to our undersea mural depicting the layers of the ocean as wel head deeper and deeper.
+Each day will begin with some time to add to our undersea mural depicting the layers of the ocean as we’ll head deeper and deeper.
 We’ll make full use of our beach access this week with seine nets and crabbing opportunities.